 You should know which healthcare administration jobs suit your education and career goals by the time you complete your technical or graduate certificate.
 From entry-level jobs to high-level management jobs, there are healthcare openings at employers all over Missouri.
 Some of the most common places of employment include nursing homes, healthcare agencies, hospitals, public clinics, private clinics, and research firms.

 If you earn a technical certificate and you are new to healthcare, you may look into an entry-level patient representative position.
-Patient representatives earn an average healthcare administration salary of $33,250 per year (Bureau of Labor Statistics, 2017).
-By the year 2024, O*Net expects job openings to increase 11% (2017).
+Patient representatives earn an average healthcare administration salary of $36,580 per year.
+Over the decade leading up to 2028, job openings in this field are projected to remain steady.

 If your degree teaches you about patient confidentiality and medical records technology, you may want to become a medical records technician.
-In Missouri, the average salary for a medical records technician is $38,780 per year (BLS, 2017).
-You may see a 10% increase in job openings by the year 2024 (O*Net, 2017).
+In Missouri, the average salary for a medical records technician is $47,160 per year.
+This field has a projected 12% increase in job openings between 2018 and 2028.